ResetNetwork/n8n-nodes/n8n-nodes-semantic-splitter-with-context/README.md

 - **Second Pass Threshold**: Similarity threshold for merging chunks in the second pass
 - **Min/Max Chunk Size**: Size constraints for generated chunks
 - **Sentence Split Regex**: Pattern for splitting text into sentences
+- **Use Global Summary**: Generate a single document summary and use it for all chunks
+- **Global Summary Prompt**: Instruction for generating the global summary
+- **Use Neighborhood Window**: Include nearby sentences around each chunk for local context
+- **Window Sentences Before/After**: How many sentences to include before/after the chunk when using the neighborhood window

 ## Example Workflow